stephenjk41/open-forum/README.md

 # OpenForum

+IS218 Forum Project
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+## Node Dependancies

+Run `npm i` to get all node modules needed to build the application.

 ## Development server